slsa-framework/slsa/docs/spec/v1.0/levels.md

 </div>

-This page is a descriptiove overview of the SLSA levels and tracks, describing their intent.
-For the prescriptive requirements for each level, see
+This page is a descriptive overview of the SLSA levels and tracks, describing their intent.
+For the prescriptive requirements for each level, see [Requirements](requirements.md).
-[Requirements](requirements.md).
 For a general overview of SLSA, see [SLSA Overview](principles.md).